-• There have been instances where a service using AI for human resources was abolished, as a result of the use of personal information lacking transparency being criticized.
+The nontransparent use of personal data is perceived as a problem.
+A service, for example, There have been instances where a service using AI for human resources was abolished, as a result of the use of personal information lacking transparency being criticized.
 When the AI provided the information about the possibility that an applicant might withdraw his/her application and decline the unofficial job offer, no clear explanation was given to applicants such as students.
-Furthermore, the terms of use did not include stipulations about the provision of information to third parties under an agreement for a period of time.
+Furthermore, the terms of use did not include stipulations about the provision of information to third parties under an agreement for a period of time, violating the Act on the Protection of Personal Information and the Employment Security Act.
+As a result, the service was abolished.

-Occurrence of accidents related to lives, etc.
+Occurrence of accidents related to lives, etc. Infringement on lives, bodies, and properties (Safety, fairness)

 - If AI makes an inappropriate judgment, for example, a self-driving car might cause an accident, seriously damaging lives and properties.
-In such a scenario, some people are concerned about a great risk of accident caused by a malfunction of AI. - In cases where generative AI is used to generate program code for machines and other equipment, there is a concern that incorrect or inefficient code could lead to performance degradation or accidents.
+In such a scenario, some people are concerned about a great risk of accident caused by a malfunction of AI.
+19 - In cases where generative Al is used to generate program code for machines and other equipment, there is a concern that incorrect or inefficient code could lead to performance degradation or accidents.